cimchd/ts-exports/README.md

 ![](docs/screen_vscode.png)

-Interesting, that it seems like the first to imports are detected correctly
+Interesting, that it seems like the first two imports are detected correctly.
+This seems to be an error, because volar still does not show an error if the two export entries for the dist folder are removed.